Blue City (film): Development

-The novel was originally published in 1947.
+The novel by Ross Macdonald was originally published in 1947.
 It was compared to the work of Dashiell Hammett, in particular Red Harvest.

-Walter Hill wrote the script with Lukas Heller and was originally intended to star a leading man in his mid-30s but by the mid-1980s a number of popular young male actors had emerged, so the script was rewritten to accommodate one of them.
-(The lead in the original novel was a man in his early 20s, although a war veteran.)
+Walter Hill wrote the script with Lukas Heller and was originally intended to star a leading man in his mid-30s but by the mid-1980s, a number of popular young male actors had emerged, so the script was rewritten to accommodate one of them.
+The lead in the original novel, John Weather, was a man in his early 20s, although a war veteran.

 Hill handed over directing duties to first-timer Michelle Manning.
-She previously worked with Sheedy and Nelson on The Breakfast Club as a producer.
-Her Breakfast Club co-producer was Ned Tanen and when he took over as head of production at Paramount, the studio agreed to finance Blue City with Manning's direction.
+She previously worked with Ally Sheedy and Judd Nelson on The Breakfast Club as a producer.
+Her The Breakfast Club co-producer was Ned Tanen and when he took over as head of production at Paramount, the studio agreed to finance Blue City with Manning's direction.

 "I don't think I'll become Samantha Peckinpah", said Manning, "but I don't think as a woman that I should have to make a movie with girls in locker rooms putting on make up."
 Manning did admit being a woman director meant "You're under a microscope.
 You suddenly become a media event for no good reason."

 Casting

-It was the first film Nelson made since St. Elmo's Fire.
+This was the first film Nelson made since St. Elmo's Fire.
 He had taken a year off to appear in several plays.
 "It's the first part ever that I didn't have to audition for", he said.
 "Instead of having to make the rounds and go to casting calls and auditioning with hundreds of other guys, suddenly my agent has more offers coming in than I can possibly handle.
 I'm in a position where I can actually turn a job down.
 It's a strange experience."